Humans-of-Julia/TypeDBORM.jl/README.md

 ## For what is TypeDBORM supposed to be

-TypeDBORM is written on top of the TypeDBClient.jl.
+TypeDBORM.jl is written on top of the TypeDBClient.jl.
 It works as object relational mapper to the typed database TypeDB.

 ## Who should use this ORM